Disabled Toilet Alarm System

 4. Staff cancel the alarm at the call point using the built-in cancel button.

-5. Optional higher-level Assist alerts can be triggered by pressing Call and Cancel together, increasing the flash and buzzer cadence.
+5. Optional Assist alerts can be triggered by pressing Call and Cancel together, increasing the flash and buzzer cadence.

 Who are these systems for?

-- Schools upgrading accessible toilet safety
+• Schools upgrading accessible toilet safety

-- Healthcare and medical clinics
+• Healthcare and medical clinics

-- Aged care facilities
+• Aged care facilities

-- Community centres and public buildings
+• Community centres and public buildings

-- Workplaces with accessible bathrooms
+• Workplaces with accessible bathrooms

-Surface Mounting Kit: Hardware for surface-mounted installations where flush mounting is not practical.
+Surface Mounting Kit: Hardware for surface installations.

 Key features and benefits

-Description |
+Feature Description

-Up to 400 m using a single-pair cable from call point to overdoor light |
+Long cable runs Up to 400 m using a single-pair cable from call point to overdoor light

-Backlit silicon buttons and flashing overdoor lights for easy identification |
+Clear indicators Backlit silicon buttons and flashing overdoor lights

-Higher cadence buzzer and light pattern to distinguish urgent calls |
+Escalated Assist alert Higher cadence buzzer and light pattern for urgent calls

-Buttons, pull cords and mushroom head call points to suit different needs |
+Multiple activation options Buttons, pull cords and mushroom head call points

-Flush or surface mounting with optional kits and waterproof gaskets |
+Flexible mounting Flush or surface mounting with optional kits and gaskets

-Relay output allows linking to nurse call systems or external indicators |
+System integration Relay output links to nurse call systems or external indicators

-Plug in UHF Transmitter – Toilet Alarm supports alerts to compatible pagers |
+Wireless expansion Plug in UHF Transmitter – Toilet Alarm enables pager alerts

 Why choose Safe-Life?

-- Systems designed for long-term reliability in high-use accessible toilets
+• Systems designed for long-term reliability in high-use accessible toilets

-- Clear visual and audible signalling for fast staff response
+• Clear visual and audible signalling for fast staff response

-- Simple installation with flexible cabling and mounting options
+• Simple installation with flexible cabling and mounting options

-- Trusted supplier to Australian schools, clinics, aged care and public facilities
+• Trusted supplier to Australian schools, clinics, aged care and public facilities

-Frequently asked questions about Disabled Toilet Alarm Systems
+Disabled Toilet Alarm Systems FAQs

 What is required in an accessible toilet alarm?